AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ## Usage of User Guide
 This guide is designed to help you learn how to use CodeConnect effectively and explore its various features.
 If you are unfamiliar with programming, don't worry - we have intentionally made it beginner-friendly so that even non-developers will be able to use our guide with ease.

-If you're already familiar with CodeConnect, you can skip ahead to the [features section](#features), or to the [command summary](#command-summary). <br>
+If you're already familiar with CodeConnect, you can skip ahead to the [features](#features), [command summary](#command-summary) or [parameter constraints](#parameter-constraints) sections. <br>
-If you're unsure of the constraints of each parameter for a command you want to enter, head over to the [parameter constraints](#parameter-constraints) to learn more! <br>
 But if you're new to CodeConnect, simply follow along step-by-step to discover how to gather and form your next champion team!

-Should you encounter any problems along your journey, please take a look at our [FAQ](#faq) for more information.

-### Keynotes:
+### Keynotes
-Throughout this guide, you'll notice colored blocks of information.
-These are used to highlight different types of information for easier understanding.
+Before we dive into the guide, let's go over a couple of things to make it more fun for you!
+Throughout the guide, you'll find some blocks of information that are all jazzed up with colors.
+They're there to highlight different types of info, so keep an eye out! 🌟

 <div class="alert alert-info" markdown="1">
 ℹ️: The blue block highlights additional information that might be useful in clearing some confusion.